sidesteps/blog/_posts/2021-06-14-wrap-some-code.md

+---
+layout: post
-# Fun of clojure - wrap some code around data
+title: "Fun of clojure - wrap some code around data"
+tags: clojure programming
+---

 Recently FOMO got to me and I jumped on crypto speculation game.
 You gots to do bunch of accounting/counting/reconciling/tracking in it.
 Sounds boring, but clojure made it fun.
 And that's what I want to share here.